 It comes after a tough season for the Gold Coast-based driver, who finished 11th in the championship standings, 22 points adrift from 10th-placed Andre Heimgartner.

-While the team showed signs of strong pace, with 13 Top 10 results across the season, the 37-year-old put down the end-of-season result to a mixture of performance issues and availability of key figures at Box Hill.
+While the Blanchard Racing Team showed signs of strong pace, with 13 Top 10 results across the season, the 37-year-old put down the end-of-season result to a mixture of performance issues and availability of key figures at Box Hill.

-“I mean it was it was a pretty tough, frustrating, disappointing year to be honest,” Slade told Speedcafe.com.
+“I mean it was a pretty tough, frustrating, disappointing year to be honest,” Slade told Speedcafe.com.